EDF mitigates failings with 4.5 million pound payout

-LONDON Energy regulator Ofgem said EDF (EDF.PA), one of the country's biggest energy suppliers, had agreed to pay 4.5 million pounds to help vulnerable consumers, after being found guilty of breaching marketing licence conditions.
+LONDON Energy regulator Ofgem said EDF, one of the country's biggest energy suppliers, had agreed to pay 4.5 million pounds to help vulnerable consumers, after being found guilty of breaching marketing licence conditions.

 Ofgem said the company's customers were not always given complete information during the sales process, and added that EDF telesales agents sometimes made opening statements in calls to customers that claimed savings before knowing if those were accurate for the specific customer.